UhhhAaron/SaladBind/MINERS.md

 3-4GB of VRAM: KawPow

-2GB of VRAM: 144_5 (Bitcoin Gold)
+2GB of VRAM: EQUI144_5 (Bitcoin Gold)

 ## Additional Commands

-To use additional commands select Add Additional Command before starting the miner, these arguments are passed directly to the miner.
+To use additional commands select Set Additional Commands before starting the miner, these arguments are passed directly to the miner.
-If you do not specift a wallet, pool or algorithm, the default will be used.
+If you do not specify a wallet, pool or algorithm, the default will be used.